jasneekchugh/IS601-WSD/README.md

 ## 4. Page 1
   * ### Menu Link

-     Link to the content of the page "What is the Internet"
+     [Link](https://github.com/jasneekchugh/IS601-WSD/blob/main/What%20is%20the%20Internet.pdf) to the content of the page "What is the Internet"

   * ### Page Title
      *About the Internet*
   * ### Description
   * ### Keywords
   * ### Page Layout
+      For page 1 **F-layout** is used since this page is dense with content.
+The titles will be bold.
+And there will be content mostly in vertical direction.
   * ### Page Content
      [What is the Internet](https://github.com/jasneekchugh/IS601-WSD/blob/main/What%20is%20the%20Internet.pdf)
   * ### Sidebar Content